StuChapman/IFD-MS-Project-Online-Learning/README.md

     The inspiration for this game is a game called 'Pictoword' available in the Apple App Store.
 2. Once a letter has been selected, it is 'gray-ed' out and is no longer available for selection.
 3. There is a 'reset' button to clear the restore the page to its original state if the user decided they want to change thier response (prior to tapping "submit").
-4. The "submit" anchor is not visible until all images letter spaces have been populated.
+4. The "submit" anchor is not visible until all letter spaces have been populated.
 5. There is a variable called 'answerFlagTwo' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

 **question-three.html**